Properties of neutral mesons in a hot and magnetized quark matter: size-dependent effects: Results

-For the sake of completeness and comparison with other works, we start with the analysis of the constituent quark mass under the conjoint effects of boundaries, finite temperature, finite chemical potential and a magnetic background.
+For the sake of completeness and comparison with other works, we start with the analysis of the constituent quark mass under the conjoint effects of boundaries, finite temperature and a magnetic background.
 With regard to other studies (see for example Refs.~\citep{Zhang:2016qrl,Wang:2017vtn,Mao:2018dqe,Avancini:2018svs,Zhao:2018nqa,Ghosh:2021dlo}), which employed different treatments and methods to account for the finite volume or thermomagnetic effects, our aim is to discuss the combination/competition of them in a unified way.

-In Figs.~\ref{QuarkMass1} and~\ref{QuarkMass2} are plotted the values of $M$ that are solutions of the gap equation in Eq.~(\ref{massaH}) as a function of the the different variables.
-We see that at relatively smaller values of $T, \mu, 1/L$ and $\omega$ there is no appreciable modifications.
+In Figs.~\ref{QuarkMass1} and~\ref{QuarkMass1P} are plotted the values of $M$ that are solutions of the gap equation in Eq.~(\ref{massaH}) as a function of the the different variables, with spatial coordinates in APBC and PBC cases.
+We see that at relatively smaller values of $T, 1/L$ and $\omega$ there is no appreciable modifications.
 In this region of thermodynamic variables, the vacuum mean-field approach appears as a good approximation.
-In other ones, which means the increase of any of these variables, $M$ is hugely altered.
-At higher $T$ (from approximately 100 MeV), $\mu$ (from approximately 100 MeV), $1/L$ (from approximately 0.3-0.5 fm${}^{-1}$), the constituent quark mass start to lower, and therefore the broken phase is inhibited and a crossover transition takes place.
+Notwithstanding, $M$ is hugely altered with the increase of any of these variables, and a strong dependence on the periodicity of boundary conditions appears.
+We start our analysis with the APBC situation and at sufficiently small magnetic field: it can be seen that at higher $T$ (from approximately 100 MeV), $\mu$ (from approximately 100 MeV), $1/L$ (from approximately 0.3-0.5 fm${}^{-1}$), the constituent quark mass start to lower, and therefore the broken phase is inhibited and a crossover transition takes place.
 In particular, at certain values of $T$ and $1/L$ the dressed mass converges to the current quark mass.
-In this scenario, finite size and temperature cause similar effects to the chiral phase transition.
+In this scenario, as expected the finite size and temperature cause similar effects to the chiral phase transition, due to the equivalent nature between $1/L $ and $T$, both using APBC.